netlify/gotrue-js/README.md

-# Netlify Auth JS Client
+# GoTrue JS Client

-This is a JS library for [Netlify Auth](https://github.com/netlify/netlify-auth) API.
+This is a JS library for [GoTrue](https://github.com/netlify/gotrue) API.

 It lets you signup and authenticate users and is a building block for constructing the UI for signups, password recovery, login and logout.